sasagichuki/sasagichuki.githubx/_posts/2014-11-28-mickey-mouse.markdown

 ---
 layout: post
 title: "Make up your mind "
-date:   2015-09-08 01:00:00
+date: {}
-last_modified_at:  2015-09-08 01:00:00
+last_modified_at: {}
-excerpt: "Timeless advice on life from a Kids book"
+excerpt: Timeless advice on life from a Kids book
 categories: Ramblings
-tags:  Dr Seuss, Life Hacking
+tags: "Dr Seuss, Life Hacking"
 image:
   feature: makeupyourmind.jpg
-  topPosition: -50px
+  topPosition: "-50px"
 bgContrast: dark
 bgGradientOpacity: darker
-syntaxHighlighter: no
+syntaxHighlighter: "no"
+published: false
 ---

 Society is set up to make us believe that we have endless choice,